 A multi-centre phase 2 trial evaluating intravitreal AAVCAGsCD59 compared to sham injection for the treatment of advanced dry AMD with GA is due to start in June 202048.
-It is the next phase of the above study.
+This is the next phase of the above study.
 It aims to recruit 132 to patients with advanced dry AMD and evaluate the outcome 2 years following intervention.

 Finally given the importance of complement factor I in the regulation of the complement pathway and its significance in AMD progression, the FOCUS study group have started a phase 1/2 multicentre study evaluating the safety, dose response and efficacy of GT00549.
 CFI will be delivered via a recombinant non-replicating adeno-associated viral vector.
 The results are awaited.

-Wet AMD
+Wet AMD gene therapy

 The gene therapy target for wet AMD is primarily VEGF, however, other anti-angiogenic targets include pigment epithelium-derived factor (PEDF), endostatin and angiostatin.
 VEGF is responsible for driving neovascularisation via proliferation of vascular endothelial cells, increased vessel permeability, migration and survival of endothelial cells50.
 The formation of leaky choroidal vessels that penetrate the subretinal space and ultimately form a scar is the main reason why patients loose vision in wet AMD.
 Intraocular delivery of VEGF antagonists via gene therapy could potentially reduce the need for regular intravitreal injection of anti-VEGF antibodies.

-Anti-VEGF gene therapy

 A phase 1 clinical trial which progressed to phase 2a trial investigated the effects of rAAV.sFLT-1 in the treatment of wet AMD with a single subretinal injection51,52. sFLT-1 is a naturally occurring VEGF inhibitor that is a soluble variant of the full-length membrane bound VEGFR-1 protein53.
 In the phase 1 trial patients were randomized into 3 groups low dose, high dose and control.
 The study found that rAAV.sFLT-1 was safe and well tolerated.
 Therefore, gene therapy with rAAV.sFLT-1 progressed to a phase 2a trial.
-In this study, they reported that the ocular side-effects were mainly procedure related and self-resolved and no systemic safety issues were observed.
+In this study, ocular side-effects were mainly procedure related and self-resolved and no systemic safety issues were observed.
 In the rAAV.sFLT-1 treated group BCVA improved by a median of 1.0 letters from baseline compared to a median of -5.0 in the control group.
 Furthermore, the treated group needed fewer ranibizumab intravitreal injections than the control group.

 Another phase 1 dose-escalating study recruited patients aged 50 years or older with wet AMD and a baseline BCVA score of 20/100 or less.
-Here the patients were enrolled into 4 dose-ranging cohorts and followed up for 52 weeks54.
-Although 2 patients in cohort 4 experienced adverse events that were possibly study-drug related (pyrexia and intraocular inflammation) overall the authors concluded injection of AAV2-sFLT01 seemed to be safe and well tolerated at all doses.
+Here the patients were enrolled into 4 dose-ranging cohorts and followed for 52 weeks54.
+Although 2 patients in cohort 4 experienced adverse events that were possibly study-drug related (pyrexia and intraocular inflammation) overall the authors concluded injection of AAV2-sFLT01 was safe and well tolerated at all doses.

-Furthermore, another study is currently recruiting patients to inject with ADVM-022 (AAV.7m8-aflibercept)55.
-Aflibercept is commonly used as part of intravitreal antibody therapy to treat wet AMD.
-As a gene therapy it should avoid the need for repeated intravitreal injections.

-Finally, a phase 1/2a dose-escalation study is evaluating the safety and tolerability of gene therapy with RGX-314 (an anti-VEGF) in patients with wet AMD is currently under way56.
+Further studies include one evaluating aflibercept delivered via gene therapy, ADVM-022 (AAV.7m8-aflibercept)55 and a phase 1/2a dose-escalation study evaluating the safety and tolerability of gene therapy with RGX-314 (an anti-VEGF) in patients with wet AMD 56.